MicrosoftDocs/mixed-reality/enthusiast-guide/vr-journey.md

 ### 1. Before you buy

 Your PC must be capable of running Windows Mixed Reality devices to achieve the best setup and usage experience.
-Please use the following resources to ensure your system meets the requirements for Windows Mixed Reality compatibility:
+Use the following resources to ensure your system meets the requirements for Windows Mixed Reality compatibility:

 <br>